Review by Kevin Shiramizu // Action photos by Damian Breach

 Once I got out on the trail and started smashing into stuff, I felt immediately comfortable with the angles of the bars.
 What I didn’t like was smashed pinkies from the added width so I trimmed the bars down to my normal operating size and went back out for another ride.
 From the second ride onwards, the bars and stem felt great, did their job, and never slipped or creaked.
 But I couldn’t help wondering, how was this any different to the set up I tested in 2013?

-I mounted up the old 31.8-mm versions and rode the next time on the same trail.
-They felt more flexy at first and I had more arm pump by the bottom of the 10-minute descent.
-Back to the 35-mm version for the next ride, again on the same trail, and voila - everything felt stiffer and curiously I had less arm pump by the bottom of the trail.
-Now this is not a significant sample size for a test to conclusively prove that the 35-mm version caused me less arm pump.
+I mounted up the old 31.8mm versions and rode the next time on the same trail.
+They felt more flexy at first and I had more arm pump by the bottom of the 10 minute descent.
+Back to the 35mm version for the next ride, again on the same trail, and voila - felt stiffer and curiously I had less arm pump by the bottom of the trail.
+Now this is not a significant sample size for a test to say that the 35mm version caused me less arm pump.
 Correlation isn’t causation.
-But I will say that I have less arm pump to report in general on the 35-mm version.
+But I will say that I have less arm pump to report in general on the 35mm version.

 Long Term Durability

 Same as the old versions of these products - use a torque wrench and ride on.
 I see no issues with durability compared to anything else on the market.
 I still think aluminum bars have a finite lifespan and it’s better to dispose of them after a year or two (or big crashes with scrapes left deep in the metal) than it is to find out to the exact moment how long they can last, but that’s not specific to these products, that’s just bars in general.